 Participating Providers agree to accept the Allowable Amount as payment in full for Covered Services, except as stated in the Exception for other coverage and Reductions - third party liability sections.
-When you see a Participating Provider, you are responsible for your Cost Share.

 Generally, the Claims Administrator will pay its portion of the Allowable Amount and you will pay your Cost Share.
 If there is a payment dispute between the Claims Administrator and a Participating Provider over Covered Services you receive, the Participating Provider must resolve that dispute with the Claims Administrator.
 You are not required to pay for the Claims Administrator's portion of the Allowable Amount.
 You are only required to pay your Cost Share for those services.